Nottingham Journal: History

 Nottingham's first newspaper was probably The Weekly Courant, published by William Ayscough in August, 1712.
 It was followed by The Nottingham Post in 1716.
 In 1723 Ayscough took over the Post and later that year he published The Nottingham Weekly Courant.
-The Courant lasted until 1769, when Samuel Cresswell bought it and in 1787 changed its name to The Nottingham Journal.
-In 1775 he was joined by George Burbage and Cresswell and Burbage's Nottingham Journal came into existence.
+The Courant lasted until 1769, when Samuel Cresswell bought it and renamed it "Cresswell's Nottingham Journal".
+In 1775 he was joined by George Burbage, the name being changed to Cresswell and Burbage's Nottingham Journal.
+In 1787 the name was changed simply to The Nottingham Journal.
 Later Burbage became sole owner.
 On his death it was purchased by George Stretton.
 On Stretton's retirement in 1832 it was purchased by John Hicklin and Job Bradshaw.
 In 1841 it became Bradshaw's property.

 In 1860 they occupied new premises on Pelham Street, Nottingham, built to designs by the architect Robert Clarke.

 In 1887 it was incorporated in the Nottingham Daily Express which was renamed the Nottingham Journal in 1918.

 In 1953 the Guardian Journal was formed by a merger of the Nottingham Guardian and Nottingham Journal.
 The Guardian Journal lasted until 1973.